 It is also available in the main office and outside of the athletic training room.

 Please review the helpful information for completing the form and FAQs below.
-If you have any additional questions, please contact Ms. Shea Hannigan, Becahi’s Head Athletic Trainer, at (908) 451-3781 or firstname.lastname@example.org
+If you have any additional questions, please contact Mr. Noah Adams, Becahi’s Athletic Trainer, at (610) 655-7567 or email@example.com

-Sections 1-6: These forms include emergency contact information, certification by parent/guardian, understanding the risks of concussion/sudden cardiac arrest/COVID-19 and health history for the student-athlete.
+Sections 1-5: These forms include emergency contact information, certification by parent/guardian, understanding the risks of concussion, understanding sudden cardiac arrest and health history for the student-athlete.

-Section 7: Preparticipation Physical Evaluation: This must be completed after June 1st of the school year they are entering.
+Section 6: Preparticipation Physical Evaluation: This form must be completed after June 1st of the school year they are entering.

 As partners in healthcare with the Bethlehem Catholic community, Lehigh Valley Orthopedic Institute (LVHN) is pleased to offer no charge PIAA sports physicals to the athletes of Bethlehem Catholic High School.
 This occurs before the start of the fall, winter, and spring sports season.
 The free sport’s physical time frame has ended.
 We will add more information about the next sport season as we become aware.